pelican-eggs/eggs/bots/discord/README.md

 # Discord Bots

-### Some of these bots support other services but are primarily Discord bot
+### Some of these bots support other services but are primarily Discord bots

 #### ATLauncher Discord Bot
 [ATLauncher/discord-bot](https://github.com/ATLauncher/discord-bot)